 - Stamping out empty calories, unsaturated fat, and refined carbohydrates altogether if possible

-- Keep to a fixed sleep schedule (natural circadian rhythm), so it’s easier to plan meals consistently
+- Adhering to a fixed sleep schedule (natural circadian rhythm), to make it easier to plan meals consistently

 Health Benefits of Intermittent Fasting

-Unlike conventional food-specific diets, IF helps you achieve weight loss by limiting food intake to fasting windows.
-The systematic process eliminates snacking and other poor eating habits that contribute to digestive issues and weight problems.
-Aside from weight loss, IF offers a plethora of potential health benefits through gradual changes in your bodily systems.
+Unlike conventional food-specific diets, IF helps you lose weight by limiting food intake to fasting windows.
+The systematic process eliminates snacking, and other poor eating habits that contribute to digestive and weight problems.
+Aside from weight loss, IF offers many potential health benefits through gradual changes in your bodily systems.